 Learn about the fundamental characteristics of DNA and how we can take advantage of these to cut and paste DNA, making lots of copies of specific DNA sequences, or assembling new DNA sequences into a new genetic program.
 You will perform some of the foundational techniques of the biotech revolution, including DNA purification, polymerase chain reaction, gel electrophoresis, and bacterial transformation.
 Lecture and discussion is coupled with two hands-on projects: participants will purify and sequence a portion of their DNA to analyze for ancestry, and will generate their own GMO using bacteria and green fluorescent protein (the same protein that won the 2008 Nobel Prize!).
 The course assumes no prior knowledge other than high-school biology (and even that is negotiable).
 If you’re new to the lab, this is a great first course.

-COVID-19 Safety Notice: In accordance with NYC regulations, participants must show proof of vaccination or recent negative test (we recommend using the Excelsior Pass).
+COVID-19 Safety Notice: In accordance with NYC regulations, participants age 5+ must show proof of full vaccination (we recommend using the Excelsior Pass).
 This is a socially-distanced event.
 Masks are required to be worn for the duration of the event.
-If you are feeling unwell or suspect that you have been exposed to COVID-19, please do not attend.
+If you are feeling unwell, suspect that you have been exposed to COVID-19 or test positive, please do not attend.
 You can find a list of symptoms and a self-checker tool on the CDC website.
-Upon entry, guests are required to fill out our COVID-19 health screening form and show a vaccination card or negative test result.
+Upon entry, guests are required to fill out our COVID-19 health screening form, and show a vaccination card.
 Given the rapidly changing circumstances surrounding the pandemic, please note that terms of this event are subject to change, and we will update you ASAP.

 Meet the Instructor